 We are happy to announce the Routledge Best Book Award 2020:

-The Rural and Peripheral in Regional Development An Alternative Perspective By Peter de Souza
+- The Rural and Peripheral in Regional Development An Alternative Perspective – PETER DE SOUZA, Inland Norway University of Applied Sciences, Norway

 The countryside has often been marginalised in discussions of economic and societal development, in favour of the urban.
 This book aims to stimulate a debate and a re-evaluation of how the concepts of the rural, peripheral and marginal are treated in academia and policy.